edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

           Gateway: "my-iot-gateway" # Tag must be added here or via Consul Env Override can only change existing value, not added new ones.
     ```
 ### Custom Application Service Metrics

-!!! edgey "EdgeX 2.2"
-    Custom Application Service Metrics are new for EdgeX 2.2 and expanded in EdgeX 2.3 with the addition of `histogram`

 The Custom Application Service Metrics capability allows for custom application services to define, collect and report their own custom service metrics.